February 17, 2013

 Here are two more titles that I’m adding to this list of Print Resources for Writers, and I’ll explain why I consider them important enough to keep in my personal library.

 The first one is entitled Reading Like a Writer: A Guide for People Who Love Books and For Those Who Want to Write Them / by Francine Prose ; New York: Harper Perennial, c2006.
 The author goes beyond Newlove’s narrow focus of First Paragraphs (referenced in my February 17, 2013 entry above) to review all the other elements that make up the writing of good literature, such as word choice, individual sentence structure and content, dialogue and so forth.
 Like Newlove, Ms. Prose (what an appropriate name!) analyzes excerpts taken from classic and contemporary literature to demonstrate the authors’ techniques and probable reasoning behind their selection and arrangement of words.
 This is an inspiring book for writers and readers, as the title suggests, and one worth keeping on your bookshelf.
-Since I borrowed it from a friend, I’ll soon be off to scour the used book stores to see if I can acquire my own copy!

 The second book I’m recommending today–Dreaming by the Book by Elaine Scarry (New York: Farrar, Straus and Giroux, c1999)–is one I read several months ago, after discovering it in the bargain bin of a bookstore.
 Although it’s tone is academic, I found it very readable, and I plan to hold on to it and ponder it’s contents again in the future.
 The two reader quotes on the back cover describe it far more ably than I would ever hope to.
 “Part reverie, part rhapsody, and lucid analysis throughout, Dreaming by the Book is living proof that one word is worth a thousand pictures…the images that words produce are endlessly in motion in our minds…”–Robert Fagles.
 “Brilliant may be too weak a word to describe Elaine Scarry’s groundbreaking new book.
 It is unique: it uses empirical findings from psychology and neuroscience in startlingly creative ways…This is the best example I’ve ever seen of cross-fertilization between science and literature; I finished Dreaming by the Book feeling that fundamental aspects of the nature of consciousness had been peeled open and exposed to view.”–Stephen M. Kosslyn.
 Again, as in Reading Like a Writer, the author closely analyzes excerpts from great literature to support her remarkable theories.